LukasBommes/PV-Hawk/README.md

 ### Camera settings

-PV Mapper expects as input multipage TIFF stacks, in which each page is a single-channel 16-bit radiometric TIFF image.
+PV Drone Inspect expects as input multipage TIFF stacks, in which each page is a single-channel 16-bit radiometric TIFF image.
 Thus, when using DJI Zenmuse XT2, you have to set the IR video output format to "TIFF".

 ### Calibrate camera

-PV Mapper requires calibrated parameters of a pinhole camera model for the georeferencing of PV modules.
+PV Drone Inspect requires calibrated parameters of a pinhole camera model for the georeferencing of PV modules.
 To obtain these parameters a camera calibration needs to be performed.
 Calibration needs to be performed only once for a camera.

 Calibration requires a target similar to the one [here](https://docs.opencv.org/3.4/dc/dbb/tutorial_py_calibration.html) but usable in the IR spectrum.
 To this end, your target needs to be made of materials with different thermal emissivity.
 We obtained good results using black foil squares applied to a white polymer panel.
 Also make sure that images are as blur-free as possible with good contrast between white and black squares.